Giulio Boccaletti: The Nature Conservancy

+McKinsey

 In 2005 Boccaletti joined McKinsey & Company where he became a partner.
 He co-founded the water practice and worked with businesses and governments all over the world.
 He co-authored the “Charting Our Water Future” report, one of the first to address the question of global water scarcity through multilateral, private-public collaboration defining a cost-curve for investment in water infrastructure.